rhodecode/rhodecode-enterprise-ce/docs/contributing/db-schema.rst

 ----------------------

 On ``rhodecode.model.db`` you will find the database definition of all tables and fields.
-Any fresh install database will be correctly created by the definitions here.
-So, any change to this files will affect the tests without having to change any other file.
+Any freshly installed database will be correctly created by the definitions here.
+So, any change to this file will affect the tests without having to change any other file.

-A second layer are the businness classes that are inside ``rhodecode.model``.
+A second layer are the business classes inside ``rhodecode.model``.

 Database Migration